Electricity Laws and Incentives in New York

 (Reference Executive Order 22, 2022, Senate Bill 1346, 2023, and New York Consolidated Laws State and Finance Section 163-D)

 The New York State Public Service Commission (PSC) authorizes the Demand Charge Rebate program to provide operating cost relief for commercial EV charging customers.
-Investor-owned utilities must file plans with the PSC to implement a series of programs provide demand charge relief for EV charging station operators, terminate per-plug incentive programs, and implement a commercial managed charging program.
+Investor-owned utilities must file plans with the PSC to implement a series of programs provide demand charge relief for EV charger operators, terminate per-plug incentive programs, and implement a commercial managed charging program.
 For more information, including program details, see the PSC Order Implementing Immediate Solutions Programs.

 (Reference PSC Case 22-E-0236)

-Utility Electric Vehicle (EV) Charging Station Programs Authorization
+Utility Electric Vehicle (EV) Charger Programs Authorization

-The New York State Public Service Commission (PSC) authorized the Make-Ready Program to provide incentives for the installation of light-duty Level 2 and direct current fast charging (DCFC) stations by electric utilities.
+The New York State Public Service Commission (PSC) authorized the Make-Ready Program to provide incentives for the installation of light-duty Level 2 and direct current fast chargers (DCFC) by electric utilities.
 Additionally, the PSC directs utilities to establish a medium-and heavy-duty make-ready pilot program and a fleet assessment service.
 The PSC also directs select utilities to establish a transit authority make-ready program.
 Lastly, the PSC directs the New York State Energy Research and Development Authority to establish an environmental justice community clean vehicles transformation prize, a clean personal mobility prize, and a clean medium-duty and heavy-duty innovation prize.

 For more information, including program details, see the Order Establishing EV Infrastructure Make-Ready Program and Other Programs filing.